 regarding displacement, human dotation and costs in general.
 Contrarily to the almost contemporary Spruance class, which had specialized

-facilities for its construction, these frigates were projected to be built in any shipyard.
+facilities for its construction, these frigates were designed to be built in any shipyard.

 The simplest construction techniques were applied with a maximum utilization of flat panels and bulkheads, ensuring that transit passages were

 very narrow.
 The structure of the hull could be realized from prefabricated modules of 35, 100, 200 or 400 tonnes, allowing to the different